12 Resistance Band Back Exercises | Banded Back Workout at Home

 Bent Over Row - back workout with a resistance band

-#2 Assisted Pull Up
+#2 Assisted Pull Ups

 Band Assisted Pull Up

 Use a resistance band for pull ups if you’re not used to doing this exercise or if you want to do higher reps.
-You can also use it to prepare yourself for more difficult calisthenics movements like muscle ups or front levers.
-Simply attach the band onto the bar, put both feet into the other end and do pull ups as normal.
-Here’s a video showing you how to do banded pull ups:
+You can also use it as a progression tool to gradually prepare yourself for more difficult calisthenics movements like muscle ups, front levers or human flags.
+Simply attach the band onto the bar, put both feet into the other end and do pull ups as normal, with the band reducing the amount of weight you have to pull.

 #3 Face Pull